 Data breaches have recently been highlighted in several high profile incidents in which private customer data was compromised, including data breaches within the insurance industry.
-At Paul Revere we consider it a high priority to earn and keep our customers’ trust and confidence.
+At The Paul Revere Life Insurance Company we consider it a high priority to earn and keep our customers' trust and confidence.
 Protecting the confidentiality of customer information is a responsibility that we take seriously.

-Paul Revere has an integrated privacy and security approach.
-The privacy team works closely with the company’s information security, physical security and records management areas, and meets monthly with a wider, cross-functional legal team to support the Company’s comprehensive approach to privacy and security issues.
+The Paul Revere Life Insurance Company has an integrated privacy and security approach.
+The privacy team works closely with the company's information security, physical security and records management areas, and meets monthly with a wider, cross-functional legal team to support the Company's comprehensive approach to privacy and security issues.

 We may share customers' personal information primarily with...

 - People who perform insurance, business and professional services for us

 - Medical providers for insurance and treatment purposes